aleksi-kangas/terrace-heating-backend/Readme.md

 ```

 - Controlling of selected terrace heating related features is implemented by writing to specific registers in the heat-pump using ModBus.
-  - The most important feature to have access to is Heat Distribution Circuit 3,
-    which controls the critical part of the terrace floor heating.
+  - The most important register is the one which controls the amount of active heat distribution circuits.
   - Example:

 ```JavaScript